In this tutorial, you’ll learn

 Now then, that’s everything from me today.
 I hope you enjoyed this tutorial.
 If you did, please give us five stars on the iTunes or on the iTunes store or whichever app you are listening to us with.
 Five stars for maximum review would be very good.
 If you’re going to leave a negative one, please don’t.
 I’m just joking, but give us a full honest review.
 I’ll be very grateful for that.
 Once you’ve done that, tell Nadyne, the girl on our team and she’ll be able to sort you out with a surprise.

 Also, if you know anybody who is struggling with IELTS, please tell them to get in contact.
 Send them this podcast.
 Hopefully, we can help them too.
 One last thing, if you are struggling– there’s two things actually.
 One, come and ask us for help.
 We would love to help you or maybe even just send us your essay.
 We can correct it.
 Go to the online course that we’ve got at IELTS podcast or the essay correction service that we’ve got at ieltspodcast.com and we’re here to help you.

 Also, sign up for the email list.
 We do special offers there.
-We offer special tutorials and as you probably know, we’ve interviewed students who have passed using the tips from the emails that we send out as well.
+We offer special tutorials and as you probably know, we’ve interviewed students who have passed the IELTS writing test using the tips from the emails that we send out as well.

 So, that’s everything from me.
 Keep your chin up.
-Keep studying.
+Keep studying for the IELTS writing test.
 Remember habits; a studying habit is much more powerful than “binge-ous” studying.
 So, try and make a promise; an hour a day, 30 minutes a day, podcast a day, whichever you find most adapts– is most suitable for your lifestyle.
 So, that’s everything.
 I’m finally going to go now.
 All the best and good luck with your IELTS preparation.